Dylan-N-Rem/summonsim/README.md

  * Step 11: Upon pressing the code file, you'll be able to see the code.
 On the bottom of the screen, press the "Play" button (the triangle shaped button)
  * Step 12: The code should be able to run.
 Have fun and enjoy!
 ## Updates
+ * _26/8/2018_ - Figured out how to use the simulator on mobile devices.
+Mobile users, enjoy!
  * _25/8/2018_ - Summoning Simulator V3: Added many convinience function
    * Summon once only
    * Summon 6 times